Principles

 Verify everything.
 Trust nothing by default.

-The result: nothing slips through because someone was too busy to review it.
-The system has infinite patience for verification.
+The result is simple: nothing slips through because someone was too busy to review it.
+The organization makes verification a first-class surface.

 03